Please note: All costs cited are for purposes of estimating

 Space Challenge Centers are located all over the USA and in Canada.
-The staff mentioned that
+The staff

-about them and where the closest one to you is:
+out more about them and where the closest one to you is:

 You need to have a min of 18 ( you need to have that many to man the stations